 If you found a way to boost your conversion rate, let us know.
 We’d like to add your story to what we know about how business works in the digital age.
 Thanks.

-About the author: Jamie Turner is the Founder of the 60 Second Marketer and co-author of “How to Make Money with Social Media” and “Go Mobile.”
-He is also a popular marketing speaker at events, trade shows and corporations around the globe.
+About the Author: Jamie Turner is the CEO of the 60 Second Marketer and 60 Second Communications, a marketing communications agency that works with national and international brands.
+He is the co-author of “How to Make Money with Social Media” and “Go Mobile” and is a popular marketing speaker at events, trade shows and corporations around the globe.